marcorix/rails-cookbook/README.md

 ## STEP 4 - Category's page (show)
 - Create the banner using the class .banner
 - Create the HTML & the CSS for the recipe cards. * Use the LeWagon UI Kit

+## STEP 5 - New Category's page & New Bookmark's page (new)
+- Create a .form-new CSS class to style the form elements on both 'New' pages.